-- DevOps Automation Masters Secrets
+- DevOps Automation Masters Secrets Management

 It’s an operational burden on a DevOps team to manage keys for team members within a configuration management tool that slows down their overall performance.

 DevOps uses anything from user credentials, API Tokens, SSH Keys, and certificates in their automation.
 Configuration management platforms such as Ansible or Chef contain long living vaults that are never updated.
 Depending on the design of your automation, these secrets can be standing for significant amounts of time without any auditability or insight from the security teams.
-DevOps doesn’t always have a total security focus, and frequently forget to rotate keys or remove their standing privileges when deployments are completed.
+DevOps doesn’t always have a total security focus, and they frequently forget to rotate keys or remove their standing privileges when deployments are completed.